SumoLogic/sumologic-documentation/docs/cse/integrations/automation-service.md

 <img src={useBaseUrl('img/cse/automations-playbook-status-graph.png')} alt="Playbook status graph" width="600"/>

-For more information about the Playbook Status page and understanding how to interact with the Playbook graph, see [Cloud SOAR Automation](/docs/cloud-soar/automation/).
+For more information about the playbook status page and understanding how to interact with the playbook graph, see [Cloud SOAR Automation](/docs/cloud-soar/automation/).

 ### Enrichments and threat indicators